Sri Lankan Parliament Elects New Speaker

 Date

-COLOMBO, Dec 17 (NNN-XINHUA) – The Sri Lankan parliament, today, unanimously appointed ruling National People's Power (NPP) Member of Parliament, Jagath Wickramaratne as its new speaker.
+(MENAFN- IANS) Colombo, Dec 17 (IANS) The Sri Lankan Parliament on Tuesday unanimously appointed ruling National People's Power (NPP) member Jagath Wickramaratne as its new Speaker.

-No other names were proposed, and Deputy Speaker, Rizvie Salih, announced to the House that Wickremeratne was unanimously appointed as the new speaker.
+No other names were proposed, and Deputy Speaker Rizvie Salih announced to the House that Wickremeratne was unanimously appointed as the new Speaker, Xinhua news agency reported.

-On Nov 13, former Speaker, Asoka Sapumal Ranwala, resigned in the wake of controversy over his educational qualifications.
-Earlier, the opposition parties accused the speaker of lying about holding a PhD from a Japanese university.
+On December 13, Sri Lanka's Parliament Speaker Asoka Sapumal Ranwala resigned in the wake of controversy over his educational qualification.

+Earlier, the opposition parties accused the Speaker of lying about holding a PhD from a Japanese university.

-In a statement, Ranwala clarified that he had never lied about his educational qualification, but admitted that he currently lacks documentary proof of his academic achievements.– NNN-XINHUA
+In a statement, Ranwala clarified that he had never lied about his educational qualification, but admitted that he currently lacks documentary proof of his academic achievements.

+He said that he had been awarded a doctorate by a research institute affiliated with Waseda University in Japan and hoped to present the degree certificate in the future.

+"However, given the confusion surrounding the issue and to prevent embarrassment for those who trusted and voted for this government, I have decided to resign from the post of speaker for the time being," Ranwala said.

 Legal Disclaimer: